raganwald/Katy/README.md

 Many other combinators exist, and they are all interesting with applications for functional and OO programmers.
 With combinators you can even get rid of parentheses in a programming language!
 If you aren't familiar with Combinatory Logic, I encourage you to follow the links to my posts about Kestrels and Thrushes, and better still do a little digging about Combinatory Logic in general.
 It's a rich, fascinating field of study that is so simple it's incredibly easy to pick up, and it leads naturally into functional and [concatenative][joy] languages.

+## I also use Ruby.
+Where can I read more about combinators in Ruby?

+1. My blog posts about combinators, starting with the [Kestrel][k] and [Thrush][t].
+2. [Kestrels, Quirky Birds, and Hopeless Egocentricity](http://leanpub.com/combinators), all of my writing about Ruby combinators, collected into one convenient and inexpensive e-book.

 ## Katy is the wrong approach, method chaining and cascading is a syntax issue, not a functional issue

 [I agree][sans-titre], but that being said: